datboi-1337/art_engine/README.md

 You will be prompted in the terminal for any incompatibilities in your collection when running generation.
 Incompatible traits must be defined by first selecting the item that will be selected first in the layersOrder, then choosing a trait that will be selected after the first.
 The incompatibility wizard will only allow you to select options that appear *after* the first trait.

 # Incompatibility example
-With the default layers in this fork, we can define the following incompatibility (arbitraily chosen for demonstration): Eyes/EyeScar is not compatible with Back/StrapOnShark.
+With the default layers in this fork, we can define the following incompatibility (arbitraily chosen for demonstration): `Eyes/EyeScar` is not compatible with `Back/StrapOnShark` and `Back/SharkFin`.
 We can tell the engine not to generate those items together like so:
 <br/>

 1) When running `npm run generate`, you will be prompted whether you want to input any incompatible layers.
 ![incompatibility1](media/incompatibility_prompt_1.png)
 2) Select Incompatibility
 ![incompatibility2](media/incompatibility_prompt_2.png)
-3) Select layer configuration index (if applicable)
+3) Select layer configuration index (only applicable if multiple layer configurations are defined in config.js)
 ![incompatibility3](media/incompatibility_prompt_3.png)
-4) Select the layer your *first* trait is located in
+4) Select the layer your *parent* trait is located in
 ![incompatibility4](media/incompatibility_prompt_4.png)
-5) Select the first trait
+5) Select the parent trait
 ![incompatibility5](media/incompatibility_prompt_5.png)
-6) Select the layer your *second* trait is located in
+6) Select the layer your *children* traits are located
 ![incompatibility6](media/incompatibility_prompt_6.png)
-7) Select the second trait
+7) Select the children trait(s)
 ![incompatibility7](media/incompatibility_prompt_7.png)
-8) Engine will mark incompatitbility and prompt you to enter any other incompatibilities or forced combinations.
+8) Engine will mark incompatitbilities and prompt you to enter any other incompatibilities or forced combinations.
 ![incompatibility8](media/incompatibility_prompt_8.png)

 # Forced combination example